browserstack/junit-browserstack/README.md

 * To run local tests, run `mvn test -P local`

 ## Notes
-* You can view your tests results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
+* You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
 * To test on a different set of browsers, check out our [Platform Configurator](https://www.browserstack.com/automate/python#setting-os-and-browser)
 * You can export the environment variables for the Username and Access Key of your BrowserStack account.
   ```